Impact-Site-Verification: 130411b5-3e9e-4d92-8e47-68b43f959b63

 I started in engineering, did a dual B.Tech and MBA at Gautam Buddha University, and realized pretty quickly that I cared more about why we were building things than how the code worked.

-I'm also doing my Executive PGP in Product Management at IIM Ranchi right now, mostly because I wanted to pressure-test my instincts against formal frameworks.
+Currently doing my Executive PGP in Product Management at IIM Ranchi.
 Bengaluru is home base.

 How I Think